kubernetes/kubernetes/docs/design/clustering.md

 1. **Master -> Node**  The master needs to know which nodes can take work and what their current status is wrt capacity.
   1. **Location** The master knows the name and location of all of the nodes in the cluster.
+	  * For the purposes of this doc, location and name should be enough information so that the master can open a TCP connection to the Node.
+Most probably we will make this either an IP address or a DNS name.
+It is going to be important to be consistent here (master must be able to reach kubelet on that DNS name) so that we can verify certificates appropriately.
   2. **Target AuthN** A way to securely talk to the kubelet on that node.
 Currently we call out to the kubelet over HTTP.
 This should be over HTTPS and the master should know what CA to trust for that node.
-  3. **Caller AuthN/Z** Currently, this is only used to collect statistics as authorization isn't critical.
+  3. **Caller AuthN/Z** This would be the master verifying itself (and permissions) when calling the node.
+Currently, this is only used to collect statistics as authorization isn't critical.
 This may change in the future though.
 2. **Node -> Master**  The nodes currently talk to the master to know which pods have been assigned to them and to publish events.
   1. **Location** The nodes must know where the master is at.
   2. **Target AuthN** Since the master is assigning work to the nodes, it is critical that they verify whom they are talking to.
   3. **Caller AuthN/Z** The nodes publish events and so must be authenticated to the master.
 Ideally this authentication is specific to each node so that authorization can be narrowly scoped.
 The details of the work to run (including things like environment variables) might be considered sensitive and should be locked down also.

+**Note:** While the description here refers to a singular Master, in the future we should enable multiple Masters operating in an HA mode.
+While the "Master" is currently the combination of the API Server, Scheduler and Controller Manager, we will restrict ourselves to thinking about the main API and policy engine -- the API Server.

 ## Current Implementation